Get High NMAT Scores

 NMAT update #1: If you’ve already taken the NMAT and you’re not too happy with the results, you might also want to find out why you’re not getting high NMAT scores.
 It’s time to lay the cards on the table.
 Be warned: The truth might be hard to swallow.

 NMAT update #2: If you’ve never taken the NMAT before, here’s a nice list of NMAT tips for first-time takers!
-Don’t take the NMAT when you’re not prepared; medical schools get a copy of everybody’s NMAT scores, after all.
+Don’t take the NMAT when you’re not prepared.
 Read and be in-the-know.

 NMAT Scores: What They Mean

-Subtract your score from 100 – and that should indicate your ranking.
+Subtract your score from 100 - that should indicate your ranking.
 For instance, if you get a percentile score of 75, subtract 75 from 100 and you get 25.
-This means you belong to the top 25% of all NMAT examinees.
+You then belong to the top 25 percent of all NMAT examinees.

 If you get an NMAT score of, say, 99+, what does that mean?
 That is actually the highest possible score you can ever get in NMAT.
-Put simply, an NMAT percentile score of 99+ means you scored higher than the top ten out of 1000 examinees.
-If about five thousand people took the test, then you scored higher than the top 50th, and so on.
+Put simply, an NMAT percentile score of 99+ means you are among the top ten of 1000 examinees.
+If about five thousand people took the test, then you scored higher than the top 50!

 I hope these tips on how to get a high NMAT score have helped you!
 If you get into the medical school of your dreams, then study like there’s no tomorrow!
-If you really want to become a doctor, try your best when taking the NMAT.
+If you really want to become a doctor, give the NMAT your best.
 Let me know if you have any more practical tips; contact me!

 If you want to check your NMAT score online, you can check right here on my website!
 Just get your NMAT application form and take note of your application number.